Architectures of Exoplanetary Systems. III: Eccentricity and Mutual Inclination Distributions of AMD-stable Planetary Systems: Results

 \subsection{The distribution of planetary systems and their architectures}

-In this section, we re--examine the constraints on the remaining free parameters our new model, which retain their interpretations, as well as correlations between the parameters.
+In this section, we re--examine the constraints on the remaining free parameters of our new model, which retain their interpretations, as well as correlations between the parameters.
 Since our new model involves both AMD stability and mutual Hill stability, we allowed the $\Delta_c$ parameter (minimum spacing in mutual Hill radii) to vary, which had been kept fixed at $\Delta_c = 8$ in previous papers.

 Table \ref{tab:param_fits} shows the 68.3\% credible regions for the best-fitting values of each free parameter in our new model, derived from the ABC posterior distributions using each of the distance functions defined in \S\ref{Distance_functions}.
 We show the same credible regions as a ``corner plot'' \citep{Fm2016} in Figure \ref{fig:d3_KS_corner} for our analysis using $\mathcal{D}_{W,3}$ (KS terms), which takes into account all the marginal distributions of the \Kepler{} observables, as well as the new metrics from \citet{GF2020}.
+The ABC posteriors from the other distance functions (KS and AD terms) are shown in Figures \ref{fig:d1_KS_corner}-\ref{fig:d3_AD_corner}.